This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Mobility problems can present significant barriers in a child’s life.
 Getting treatment, including physical therapy, surgery if indicated, and other strategies is essential.

-The last thing a parent wants to think about is a child’s life expectancy, but it is an important issue to consider and face early on.
-A child with cerebral palsy may have any number of associated disorders or disabilities that can impact life span.[6]
+The last thing a parent wants to consider is a child’s life expectancy, but it is an important issue to consider and face early on.
+A child with cerebral palsy may have any number of associated disorders or disabilities that can impact life span.

-Having complete knowledge and understanding of these factors allows parents to work with medical professionals to make a plan that would minimize any detrimental effect on the child’s growth and development into adulthood.[7]
+Having complete knowledge and understanding of these factors allows parents to work with medical professionals to make a plan to minimize any detrimental effect on the child’s growth and development into adulthood.

 Cerebral palsy is a complex neurological condition.
-The initial damage that caused it will not worsen as a child gets older, but many complications may progress over the child’s life if ignored.
+The initial damage that caused it will not worsen as a child ages, but many complications may progress over the child’s life if ignored.

 The prognosis for a particular child is difficult to determine.
-Still, parents can substantially help their child by improving quality of life, mobility, independence, and other factors by using early intervention and appropriate treatment.[8]
+Still, parents can substantially help their children by improving their quality of life, mobility, independence, and other factors by using early intervention and appropriate treatment.

 Lifelong Financial Assistance for Your Child's Birth Injury